Frequently Asked Questions | Nursing

 There are often as many as 250 applicants that meet the admission requirements each semester.
 Only 48 applicants can be accepted into the traditional program in each fall and spring semester.
 In the summer, an additional 32 students are accepted into the day accelerated program.

 Apply to the College and have official transcripts sent to Records and Registration.
-Once you receive notice that your transcripts have arrived, make an appointment to see an academic advisor to identify which courses can be transfered toward your degree in nursing.
+Once you receive notice that your transcripts have arrived, make an appointment to see an academic advisor to identify which courses can be transferred toward your degree in nursing.

 A 4.0 GPA is not necessary to be accepted in the Nursing Program; however, most students who are accepted into the program have above a 3.0 GPA.
 Sometimes repeating a course helps you gain the knowledge, skill and abilities necessary to be successful in the program.
 However, it is not advised to repeat courses unless it provides a beneficial learning experience or is critical to being selected in the program.